PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 You can create event systems of different kinds using the "Create > Trove > EventSystems" menu:
 * Global Events
 * Entity Events
-* Global Polymorphic Events (only available when Trove Polymorphic Structs package is present)
+* Global PolyByteArray Events (only available when Trove Polymorphic Structs package is present)
-* Entity Polymorphic Events (only available when Trove Polymorphic Structs package is present)
+* Entity PolyByteArray Events (only available when Trove Polymorphic Structs package is present)

 "Global" events are events that end up in a globally-accessible `NativeList` in a singleton component.